 Therefore, if the picking-up time is 10 pm, I suggest being there at 9:55 in order not to be in a long queue or miss all the food.
 Your phone should have internet data as well to check your ticket.

 15. YourLocal App

-With a mission to “Fight food waste and support local shops,” YourLocal notifies users about eco-friendly last-minute deals whenever a shop had food leftover.
+With a mission to “Fight food waste and support local shops,” YourLocal notifies users about eco-friendly last-minute deals whenever a shop has food leftover.

-You can find supermarkets, grocery stores, bakeries, fish shops, restaurants, and takeaway in the App.
+You can find supermarkets, grocery stores, bakeries, fish shops, restaurants, and takeaway.

-It’s in both the App Store and Google Play, so it’s easy to download.
+It’s in the App Store and Google Play, so it’s easy to download.

 “The advantage of this app over the TGTG app is that you don’t have to wait until late to pick up your food as some participants in YourLocal are standard supermarkets like IRMA.

 Also, you can get meat, fruit, and vegetables to cook, not just restaurant leftovers.
 That said, I like both apps.”

 There are few cheap supermarket chains in Copenhagen, such as Netto, Fakta, Lidl, and Aldi.

 However, Netto is the most popular one.
 It’s everywhere in Copenhagen and opens until late at night (10 pm or 11 pm, some even open 24 hours).